Administrative centre

+By country

 Algeria

 The capitals of Algerian provinces, districts, and communes are called chefs-lieux.

 Belgium

 The chef-lieu in Belgium is the administrative centre of each of the ten provinces of Belgium.
 Three of these cities also give their name to their province (Antwerp, Liège and Namur).

 France

 The chef-lieu of a French department is known as the prefecture (préfecture).
 This is the town or city where the prefect of the department (and all services under their control) are situated, in a building also known as the prefecture.
 In every French region, one of the departments has preeminence over the others, and the prefect carries the title of préfet de la région (lit.
 'Prefect of the Region') or préfet du département (lit.
 'Prefect of the Department') and the city where the regional prefect is found is known as the chef-lieu of the region.
 The services are, however, controlled by the prefecture of the department.

 The chef-lieu of an arrondissement, commonly known as the sous-préfecture is the city or town where the sub-prefect of the arrondissement (and the services directly under their control) are situated, in a building called the sub-prefecture.
 The arrondissement where the department prefecture is located does not normally have a sub-prefect or sub-prefecture, the administration being devolved usually to the secretary-general of the departmental prefecture, who functions as sub-prefect for the arrondissement.

 The chef-lieu of a canton is usually the biggest city or town within the canton, but has only a nominal role.
 No specific services are controlled by it.
 In past decades, there was always a gendarmerie, a treasurer and a justice of the peace.